ppi-ag/kibana-heatmap/README.md

 This module provides an additional panel type for the [Kibana](http://www.elasticsearch.org/overview/kibana/) web application that visualizes time-stamped log events stored in the Elasticsearch database.

-The heatmap panel shows a 2D/3D overview of the average number of events per weekday and hour for a complete week with 168 time slots (24 hours x 7 weekdays).
+The heatmap panel shows a 2D/3D overview of the total number of events per weekday and hour for your selected time span with 168 time slots (24 hours x 7 weekdays).
 The first time slot is Monday from midnight to 1 am and the last is Sunday 11 pm to midnight.